syrkis/miiii/paper/main.typ

 Training uses full batch gradient descent with the entire dataset of $p^2$ samples (#num(12769) when $p=113$).
 The model is evaluated on a held-out validation set after each epoch, tracking per-task accuracy and loss.
 As the setup used in $cal(T)_"nanda"$, training was done on thirty percent of the total dataset, with the remaining used for validation (1000 samples) and testing (remaining).
 Further as $cal(T)_"miiii"$ involves the learning of 29 (when $p=113$) tasks rather then 1, and due to each task's non-commutativity, a larger hidden dimension of 256 was added to the hyper parameter search space, as well as the potential for 8 heads ($cal(T)_"nanda"$ was solved with a hidden dimension of 128, and 4 heads).
 The number of transformer blocks was kept at 1, as this ensures consistency with $cal(T)_"nanda"$ (and as full generalization was possible, as we shall see in the results).

+Training was done on a NVIDIA GeForce RTX 4090 GPU, with Python3.11 and extensive use of "JAX 0.4.35" and it's assocaited ecosystem.
+Neuron activations were calculated at every training step, and logged for later analysis.

 == Visualization